You love your kids. I know you do.

 - 10- Year Guarantee

-This is a pocket spring mattress, so is very comfortable but what makes it different is that the springs are combined with latex.
-This means that your child’s back, shoulders and hips will have extra support.
+This is a pocket spring mattress, so is very comfortable but what makes it different is that the springs are combined with a comfort layer of supportive latex.
+This means that your child’s back, shoulders, and hips will have extra support and it’s made from eco friendly materials.

 This is a pretty deep mattress – 29cm.
 You might find that normal sheets don’t fit, so you may find yourself shopping for deep-fit sheets.
 Not a huge issue but if your linen cupboard is already overflowing, you might want to think about it!